api2cart/Android-sdk/docs/CartApi.md

 //import org.openapitools.client.api.CartApi;

 CartApi apiInstance = new CartApi();
-String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 String createdFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their creation date String createdTo = 2100-08-29 13:45:52; // String | Retrieve entities to their creation date String modifiedFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their modification date String modifiedTo = 2100-08-29 13:45:52; // String | Retrieve entities to their modification date
+Max allowed count=250 String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
 String scriptIds = 34023324,34024032; // String | Retrieves only scripts with specific ids
 String storeId = 1; // String | Store Id
+String createdFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their creation date
+String createdTo = 2100-08-29 13:45:52; // String | Retrieve entities to their creation date
+String modifiedFrom = 2010-07-29 13:45:52; // String | Retrieve entities from their modification date
+String modifiedTo = 2100-08-29 13:45:52; // String | Retrieve entities to their modification date
+String responseFields = {pagination,result{total_count,scripts{id,name,src,created_time{value}}}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
-String responseFields = {pagination,result{total_count,scripts{id,name,src,created_time{value}}}}; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String exclude = false; // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all try {
-    ModelResponseCartScriptList result = apiInstance.cartScriptList(pageCursor, start, count, createdFrom, createdTo, modifiedFrom, modifiedTo, scriptIds, storeId, params, responseFields, exclude);
+    ModelResponseCartScriptList result = apiInstance.cartScriptList(start, count, pageCursor, scriptIds, storeId, createdFrom, createdTo, modifiedFrom, modifiedTo, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CartApi#cartScriptList");